Page Summary

 While most foundation repair methods will require a visit by a structural engineer, it’s a good idea to educate yourself about the different types of repair methods before you hire a contractor to fix your foundation.
 Ask lots of questions, but never base your decision on price or advertisement.
 Be sure to look for contractors who have been evaluated by ICC-ES, the International Code Council Evaluation Services.
 ICC-ES is a nonprofit organization that ensures that the building products used by contractors meet all code requirements.

-Concrete Foundation Repair Methods
+Concrete Foundation Repair Types

 There are two main types of concrete foundation repair methods: slabjacking and mudjacking.
 Both are relatively inexpensive ways to repair a cracked foundation.
 Slabjacking uses a polyurethane foam filled pump to lift the slab back into place.
 Mudjacking, on the other hand, uses cement, fly ash, and sand.
-Slabjacking costs about $150 per drill hole, and can cost up to 33% of the cost of replacing the entire slab.
+Slabjacking costs about $150 per drill hole and can cost up to 33% of the cost of replacing the entire slab.

 A crack in your foundation is a symptom of a more serious problem.
 While a hairline crack in mortar between concrete blocks isn’t necessarily an issue, it’s worth contacting a structural engineer for further assessment.
 However, jagged 45-degree cracks are a signal for professional help.
 Ultimately, this means you need to replace your foundation.
 If you’re not sure whether to do the work yourself, you can hire a foundation repair company to do it for you.